Court-martial of Susan Schnall: Leaflet “bombing”

 Schnall heard about an upcoming GI and Veterans March for Peace scheduled to take place in San Francisco on October 12, 1968, and decided to get involved.
 With other organizers, she put up demonstration posters around the hospital base, which she said “were quickly torn down” and base personnel were “forbidden to receive or circulate information”.
 She felt this was a violation of their constitutional right to circulate information about the march.
 She recalled seeing on the news that B-52 bombers were “dropping leaflets on the Vietnamese urging them to defect.”
-She thought, “if the United States can do that in Vietnam, they why can’t I do it here?”
+She thought, “if the United States can do that in Vietnam, then why can’t I do it here?”

 Together with her husband; James Rondo, a Vietnam war veteran; and the pilot, William E. Gray, they loaded up a small plane with leaflets and “bombed” the military installations in the Bay Area with tens of thousands of flyers announcing the demonstration.
 This was one of only two instances when the anti-Vietnam war movement is known to have taken to the air.
 The other was during the efforts to stop the USS Constellation from sailing to Vietnam in 1971 when recently retired navy flight instructor Lieutenant John Huyler flew a CONSTELLATION STAY HOME FOR PEACE banner numerous times over the city of San Diego.